iPaulPro/PolymarketAttestActionModule/README.md

 const provider = new providers.Web3Provider(window.ethereum);
 const signer = provider.getSigner();

-// Initialize the CLOB client
-const clobClient = new ClobClient(host, chainId, signer);
+// Initialize the Level 1 CLOB client const clobClient = new ClobClient(host, chainId, signer);

-// Create the required API key for the L2 Client const apiKeyCreds = await clobClient.createApiKey();
+// Create the required API key for the Level 2 Client (if not already created)
+// This creates a wallet signing prompt const apiKeyCreds = await clobClient.createApiKey();

-// Initialize the L2 CLOB Client (capable of placing orders) const l2ClobClient = new ClobClient(clobApiUrl, chain.id, signer, apiKeyCreds);
+// Initialize the L2 CLOB Client
+const l2ClobClient = new ClobClient(clobApiUrl, chain.id, signer, apiKeyCreds);
 ```

+### Notes
+- A "Level 1" CLOB Client is created with a wallet.
+It's required for making orders and creating API Keys.
+- For all other CLOB API calls, a "Level 2" CLOB Client is required.
+- The Level 2 CLOB Client is initialized with an API Key, which can be created by signing a message with a L1 Client.

 ## Open Action Modules